Min1600/E-Commerce-Data/README.md

 * The csv file is imported into Jupyter Notebook where Python Pandas library is used for data cleaning.
 [Data cleaning](E-Commerce_data_cleaning.ipynb)

+* Once data is cleaned, export the data into a different csv file keeping the raw uncleaned data file unchanged.
+The new cleaned file is used for analysis.

+* Import newly cleaned data into Jupyter Notebook for analysis and rough data visualisations using Python and libraries such as Pandas, Numpy and Matplotlib.

+* Created tables with refined data that are then exportedinto excel files to be used in PowerBI for final data visualisations.

 ##  Assumptions and Caveats